adempiere/adempiere-ui-gateway/README.md

 - Separation of concerns: every service implements one and only one solution.
 - The timezone and location for all containers are the same as the hosts'.
 - Ideal for testing situations due to its ease of configuration and execution.
-- No need of deep knowledge of ADempiere Installation, Application Server Installation, Docker, Images or Postgres.
+- No need of deep knowledge of ADempiere Installation, Application Server Installation, Docker, Images or Postgres just to get the stack running.
 - Every container, image and object is unique, derived from a configuration file.
 - New services can be easily added.